qir-alliance/.github/minutes/sc-meeting-2021-12.md

 - Bettina to draft workstream template and workstream description for specifying a Base Profile
-- Alex M. to draft workstream description for extending the specfication to include runtime initialization/finalization and entry point handling
+- Alex M. to draft workstream description for extending the specification to include runtime initialization/finalization and entry point handling
 - Bettina and Tom will follow up with Celia Merzbacher (QED-C), action items related to creating comprehensive materials to be defined later